 In the Market

-Chevrolet touts segment-leading off-road technology in the ZR2, whose price starts north of $40,000.
+Chevy touts segment-leading off-road technology in the ZR2, whose base price starts north of $40,000.
 It slots above the less hardcore Z71 to cap off the Colorado lineup, which starts in the low $20,000s for a rear-drive four-cylinder model.
 The ZR2 is unquestionably an off-road beast; it ultimately edged out the Tacoma TRD Pro in our off-road comparison.
 That should make the case for rock-crawling enthusiasts to consider this plucky Chevrolet, practicality and safety aside.